Xenega/lettersmith/README.md

 Lettersmith's goals are:

 - Simple
-- Flexible: everything is a plugin.
+- Flexible: everything is a plugin, and plugins are just functions.
 - Fast: build thousands of pages in seconds or less.

 Lettersmith is open-source and a work-in-progress.
 [You can help](https://github.com/gordonbrander/lettersmith/issues).